 The children guided the film director throughout the whole school year, helping him to understand the magic of their autonomy and self-esteem – the seeds of a new society of peace and freedom, which Maria Montessori dedicated her life work to.

 The film was released in French theatres in Autumn 2017 (70 000 spectators) and in German theatres in Autumn 2018 (40 000 spectators).
-Thanks to Montessori associations, the film will be available for screenings and on DVD in early 2019 in the following languages: Greek, Portuguese, Spanish, Bulgarian, Czech, Latvian, Norwegian, Polish.
+Thanks to Montessori associations, the film will be available for screenings and on DVDs by summer 2019 in the following languages: Greek, Portuguese, Spanish, Bulgarian, Czech, Latvian, Norwegian, Polish.
 For now, we are striving to find partnerships in others countries.